 Hydrolyzed beef gelatin is a collagen-derived peptide product, sourced from bovine raw materials and processed via hydrolysis to break down collagen into smaller, soluble peptides.
 This bovine hydrolyzed gelatin offers superior solubility (even in cold water), improved bioavailability, and stability, making it ideal for applications where traditional gelatin’s heat-dependent gelling is impractical.
 It retains the nutritional benefits of collagen while delivering functional advantages in the food, pharmaceutical, and cosmetic industries.

-Low Molecular Weight (MW): Ranging from 500–5,000 Da (vs. 10,000–100,000 Da for regular gelatin) and enabling faster absorption in nutraceuticals and better integration into liquid-based products.
+Low Molecular Weight (MW): Ranging from 500–5,000 Da (vs. 10,000–100,000 Da for regular gelatin), enabling faster absorption in nutraceuticals and better integration into liquid-based products.
+Such low-MW functionality highlights why hydrolysed gelatine is widely used in high-performance supplements.

 Stable in Acidic/Basic Environments: Maitaining functionality in pH-sensitive applications (e.g., acidic drinks, pharmaceutical coatings).